awslabs/dgl-ke/docs/source/emb_sim.rst

     * ``*``: all objects in the emb\_file are both left objects and right objects.
 The option finds the most similar objects in the graph.

   * ``--data_files`` A list of data file names.
 It provides necessary files containing the requried data according to the format, e.g., for ``l_r``, two files are required as left_data and right_data, while for ``l_*``, one file is required as left_data, and for ``*`` this argument will be omited.
   * ``--raw_data``, A flag indicates whether the data in data_files are raw IDs or KGE IDs.
-If True, the data are the Raw IDs and the command will map the raw IDs to KGE Ids automatically.
+If True, the data are the Raw IDs and the command will map the raw IDs to KGE Ids automatically using the ID mapping file provided through ``--mfile``.
 If False, the data are KGE IDs.
 Default: False.

 Task related arguments: